 When using old contacts, it is a good idea to clean them thoroughly before installation.
 This can be done by soaking them in a hot solution of washing powder.
 Once dry, clean with IPA followed by removal of IPA residue with a dry bud.
 Any remaining dust and filaments from the bud can be removed with an anti-static brush.
 At minimum, cleaning with IPA and removing dust is essential.

 When using new contacts, it is a good idea to remove any dust because handling of these items can be questionable if not from a Roland distributor.

-The contact surface is flexible thus allowing for some dust contamination, but it is the build up of dust over time that adds to the problem.
+The contact surface is flexible thus allowing for some dust contamination, but it is the build up of dust over time that adds to the problem with velocity pickup.
 It is best to remove all visible traces of dust before fitting the contact strip.
 Using an anti-static brush really helps achieve a dust and particle free contact.